MICHEL MARTIN, HOST:

-FOSTER: ...I don't think that's - in California, if you're following legislation there, there's legislation underway there and other states to propose that.
-And - or the restrictions of abortion, certainly I understand why pro-lifers doing it - I understand why both sides are doing what they're doing - I'm just saying that if you listen to Guttmacher, who studies the reasons why women have abortions no matter what, you know, part of their pregnancy, they're all talking about the lack of pregnancy - I mean, the lack of resources for it.
+FOSTER: ...I don't think that's - in California - if you're following legislation there - there's legislation underway there, and other states, to propose that.
+And - or the restrictions of abortion, certainly I understand why pro-lifers are doing - and I understand why both sides are doing what they're doing.
+I'm just saying that if you listen to Guttmacher, who studies the reasons why women have abortions no matter what, you know, part of their pregnancy, they're all talking the lack of pregnancy - I mean, the lack of resources for it.

 FOSTER: We do.
 And I think that's what's different about us - is really focusing on that.

 MARTIN: Well, let me hear from Connie.
 Again, I have to ask the question about - there was a time when this was considered a civil rights issue for women.

 SCHULTZ: Yes, right.

 MARTIN: There are very few - I mean, there are some African-Americans, let's say, who don't support certain initiatives around expanding, sort of equal opportunity or voting rights, but they are a distinct minority among African-Americans, let's say.

 MARTIN: Among women, though, I mean, the question continues, why isn't this seen as a civil rights issue for women?
 You're saying that this is imposing a, say, a human rights cost to women, but wouldn't the numbers suggest that there is not an overwhelming consensus among women?